 American National is a nationwide insurance company offering term and permanent life insurance options.
 Through American National, individuals can apply for a term life insurance policy or a whole life insurance policy without the need for a medical exam.
 The costs for each policy vary depending on the age of the insured, whether they are a smoker or non-smoker, their gender, and the amount of the policy.

 Also, the type of policy affects the cost, with term insurance offering less expensive rates than permanent insurance.
-Individuals must be between the ages of 18 and 70 to qualify for a term policy, and between 50 and 80 for a whole life policy.
-Coverage for term policies ranges between $50,000 and $250,000, and between $3,000 and $25,000 for whole life coverage without an exam.
+Individuals must be between 50 and 80 for a whole life policy.
+Coverage for whole life policies range between $3,000 and $25,000 for whole life coverage without an exam.
 A.M.
 Best gave it a credit rating of “excellent” in 2018.

 Mutual of Omaha